 Judas and the Black Messiah (6 nominations, including Best Picture) – not streaming

-One of only two of the major films not currently streaming, this film about the betrayal of the head of the Illinois Black Panthers was made available on HBO Max for one month (part of a plan for all 2021 Warner Brothers films) and now is limited to only theatrical screening for its standard run.
+One of only two of the major films not currently streaming, this film about the betrayal of the head of the Illinois Black Panthers was made available on Max for one month (part of a plan for all 2021 Warner Brothers films) and now is limited to only theatrical screening for its standard run.

 This moving, semi-autobiographical story of writer/director Lee Isaac Chung’s upbringing, focusing on life of a Korean American family in rural Arkansas garnered multiple top nominations, including both writing and directing for Chung.